Caviar Taste

-"Caviar Taste" is the second full-length studio album by American hip-hop artist/producer Funkghost.
-The 13 song LP was released on October 31, 2014. on Grand Extravagant Ent.
+Caviar Taste is the second full-length studio album by American hip-hop artist/producer Funkghost.
+The 13-song LP was released on October 31, 2014. on Grand Extravagant Ent.

 Background

 Principle recording began in the summer of 2013.
-The Album was completed in the spring of 2014.
-Funkghost revealed that the album would offer a mixture of Rap/Hip-Hop/Funk/R&B/Gospel/Electro/ and Trap reverberations.
+The album was completed in the spring of 2014.
+Funkghost revealed that the album would offer a mixture of rap, hip hop, funk, R&B, gospel, electro, and trap reverberations.

 Recording and production

 The album was executive-produced by Funkghost, with production from Downtown Music, J Breezz, Epik The Dawn, Paul Cabbin, Scott Supreme, O.P.
 Supa, 2 Fresh, Tweeknology, Scott Styles and Sean Murdz.

 Singles

 On January 1, 2014, Funkghost released a song titled "YSL Logo".
 On June 28, 2014 he released another track titled "Never Go 2 Sleep" which featured Rey Fonder.

-Funkghost later announced that the album would be slated for release in the Fall of 2014.
+Funkghost later announced that the album would be released in the Fall of 2014.